wasabitatakituna/CATastrophe/README.md

 - /create-post

 ## Credits to the images:
-All images I'm using are taken by myself or they are from friends (taken with permission) (and then turned into memes).
+All images I'm using are taken by myself or they are from friends (taken with permission) (and then turned into memes (with their permission)).